plinkysynth/plinky-site/src/routes/docs/posts/build-guide_bib.md

 ## The Software Adventure

 Your Bib kit should come pre-flashed with firmware, so in theory it should just work straight away without any further ado.
+If you want, go and read the <a href="docs/bib-manual">manual</a>.

 However, if you wish to update Bib, read on.